pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 # Chapter 7: Workflow Settings

 The Workflow Settings allow you to configure various parts of the journal's editorial workflow.
 The workflow setting has 4 main tabs.

 ## Submission

 Use this section to configure the submission process.

 ### Metadata

 This section determines what types of metadata will be collected during the submission process, such as keywords and references.

 ### Components

-Are the file types authors may upload to the site.
+Components are the file types authors may upload to the site.
 Typically, one file will be the article text, and others can include interview transcripts, data, images, etc. The components available for the author to choose from when making their submission are listed here.

 ![](./assets/learning-ojs3.2-jm-settings-workflow-comp.png)